 There are five pairs of lumbar nerves.
 Where you feel back pain and symptoms depends on whichspinal nerve root (or roots) is compressed.
 For example, if your third lumbar nerve root—abbreviated L3, is compressed, you may experience groin and inner thigh pain.
 L4 compression may cause pain at the front of your thigh, knee or upper leg.
 Your buttocks, left or right sides of your legs and back of one foot or the other is served by L5.
 Symptoms may include numbness or weakness.

 You may feel skin surface numbness or tingling (or both) in certain areas.
 Where you feel skin sensation depends on which spinal nerve root is compressed.
 Each spinal nerve root serves a specific skin area called a dermatome.
 The map-like drawing below illustrates the body’s dermatomes.

 The purpose of the diagnostic examination is to locate the cause of your lumbar radiculopathy.
-Dr. Jose Colon, MD combines information learned about your general health, lifestyle, past medical history, and symptoms with imaging or other test results to confirm your diagnosis.
+Our staff will combine information learned about your general health, lifestyle, past medical history, and symptoms with imaging or other test results to confirm your diagnosis.

-- When did upper-body pain and symptoms start?
+- When did lower-body pain and symptoms start?